Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 Finally — and mirroring all the possibilities surrounding initiation of gene transcription — there are the issues relating to its termination.
 Again, they are far too many to mention here.
 Transcription may conclude at a more or less canonical terminus, or at an alternative terminus, or it may proceed altogether past the gene locus, even to the point of overlapping what, by usual definitions, would be regarded as a separate gene farther “downstream”.
 The cell has great flexibility in determining what, on any given occasion, counts as a gene, or transcriptional unit.

-The last part of the transcribed gene is generally non-protein-coding, but nevertheless contains great significance.
+The very last part of the transcribed gene is generally non-protein-coding, but nevertheless contains great significance.
 Examining this region in a single gene, one research team identified “at least 35 discrete regulatory elements” to which other molecules can bind (Kristjánsdóttir, Fogarty and Grimson 2015).
 Importantly: additional dramatic and diverse regulatory potentials arise from the customized “tail” that the cell commonly adds to the end of an mRNA after its transcription from DNA.
 The regulatory processes called into play by this tail can affect everything from the stability of the mRNA to its cellular localization and the efficiency of its translation into protein.
 It can even play a role in determining exactly what protein will ultimately be produced.
 And the patterns of these added tails tend strongly to differ from one tissue type to another.
 “Decisions” yet again.

 Much of this post-transcriptional regulation is accomplished by proteins and other molecules that bind, not only to the end, but also to the various regulatory sequences at the head of the RNA transcript.
 It all occurs in a context-sensitive manner, where cell and tissue type, phase of the cell cycle, developmental stage, location of the transcript within the cell, and converging environmental factors, both intra- and extra-cellular, may all play a role.

 But it’s not only the RNA sequence that provides opportunities for management by the cell.
-The three-dimensional, folded structure of the molecule offers boundless occasion for further regulation.
+The three-dimensional, folded structure of the RNA molecule offers boundless occasion for further regulation.
 So here, as with DNA, we find gene expression to be in part a matter of sculptural performance.
 And, again, it is not just a matter of static form, but of movement.
 According to molecular biologists at the University of Michigan and Duke University, “RNA dynamics play a fundamental role in many cellular functions”:

 [There are] many structural maneuvers that occur over timescales ranging from picoseconds to seconds … These transitions include large-scale secondary-structural transitions at [greater than tenth-of-a-second] timescales, base pair/tertiary dynamics at microsecond-to-millisecond timescales, stacking dynamics at timescales ranging from nanoseconds to microseconds, and other ‘jittering’ motions at timescales ranging from picoseconds to nanoseconds.
 RNAs often harness multiple modes to achieve complex "functionality" (Mustoe et al. 2014).